SystemsApproach/tcpcc/intro.rst

 implementation of the day.
-This was originally the *Berkeley Software Distribution (BSD)* implementation of Unix, and in fact, the initial algorithm proposed by Jacobson and Karels was a noteworthy feature of the Tahoe release of BSD 4.3 in 1998.
-This connection between BSD Unix and the TCP congestion-control algorithms was so strong that the variants of algorithm became known (named) according to the release: e.g., TCP Tahoe, and later TCP Reno.
+This was originally the *Berkeley Software Distribution (BSD)* implementation of Unix, and in fact, the initial algorithm proposed by Jacobson and Karels was a noteworthy feature of the Tahoe release of BSD 4.3 in 1988.
+This connection between BSD Unix and the TCP congestion-control algorithms was so strong that the variants of algorithm became known (named) according to the BSD
+release: e.g., TCP Tahoe, and later TCP Reno.

 .. _reading_bsd:
 .. admonition:: Further Reading